evaizli/Yollo/docs/mvp.md

 * CSS Design

 ### 4. Lists & Cards (2 day)
-* User can create list witin boards
+* User can create list within boards
+* User can create cards (as list items) within lists

 ### 5. Sharing Boards(1 day)
 * Boards can be shared with other users